masc-it/ScrapingMonkey/docs/README.md

 ### SCREENSHOT

-Take a screenshot of the current page.
+Take a screenshot of the current page, encoded in base64.
+At the moment the image resolution is 1280x720px.

-data: It defines the save path of the screenshot.

 ## A generic Response